cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Verifiable Data Structure (VDS):

-: A data structure which supports one or more Proof Types.
+: A data structure which supports one or more Verifiable Data Structure Parameters.
-  This property is conceptually similar to "alg" (1), it described an algorithm used to maintain the verifiable data structure, for example a binary merkle tree algorithm.
+  This property describes an algorithm used to maintain a verifiable data structure, for example a binary merkle tree algorithm.

-Verifiable Data Structure Parameters (VDP):
+Verifiable Data structure Parameters (VDP):

 : Parameters to a verifiable data structure that are used to prove properties, such as authentication, inclusion, consistency, and freshness.
   Parameters can include multiple proofs of a given type, or multiple types of proof (inclusion and consistency).
-  This property is conceptually similar to COSE Header Parameter "epk" (-1) or CBOR Web Token (CWT) claim "cnf" (8), it is applied to a verifiable data structure, to confirm a property.
-  For example an encrypted message might be decrypted using epk and a private key, a digital signature for authentication might be verified using cnf and the (CWT) claim "nonce" and "audience", and an inclusion proof for a binary merkle tree might be verified with VDP and some entry that is being tested or inclusion in the tree.

 Proof Type:

 : A verifiable process, that proves properties of a Verifiable Data Structure.